ttwag/EEC130AB-Electromagnetics/lecture/Electromagnetic_Wave_Propagation.md

 # Electromagnetic Wave Propagation

 In the transmission line section, we looked at wave propagation in 1 spatial coordinate.
-Here, we will look at 3D waves.
+Here, we will build on our knowledge of Maxwell's Equation and model the EM wave propagating in any direction.

-## Maxwell's Equation
+## 1. Maxwell's Equation

 **Integral Form**